PauGolovin/cpp-search-server/README.md

 ## **Overview**

+This is educational project completed during the course of training at Yandex Practicum.

 Search Server is a keyword search system that implements the following functionality:
 * Ranking of documents by TF-IDF
 * Ability to perform document search in multithreaded mode